-- (f) sets out the following: - (i) the number of consumer data requests made by the accredited data recipient during the reporting period; - (ii) the proportion of CDR consumers who, at the date of the report, had exercised the election to delete, by reference to each brand of the accredited person; - (iii) the number of consumer data requests the accredited data recipient received from an accredited person on behalf of a CDR consumer during the reporting period; - (iv) the number of times the accredited data recipient disclosed consumer data to an accredited person in response to such a consumer data request during the reporting period; - (v) the total number of CDR consumers the accredited data recipient provided goods or services to using CDR data during the reporting period; - (vi) the percentage of consumer data consents given to the accredited data recipient during the reporting period that were followed by an authorisation for disclosure being given, for each data holder; - (vi) the number of consents received from CDR consumers during the reporting period to disclose CDR data to trusted advisers; - (vii) for each class of trusted advisers-the number of trusted advisers to whom CDR data was disclosed during the reporting period; - (viii) the number of insight disclosure consents received from CDR consumers during the reporting period. - Civil penalty: - (a) for an individual-\$50,000; and - (b) for a body corporate-\$250,000.
+- (e) describes any material changes that have been made to any goods or services offered by the accredited data recipient since the previous reporting period, including any changes to the matters referred to in paragraph (c); and - (f) sets out the following: - (i) the number of consumer data requests made by the accredited data recipient during the reporting period, distinguishing - (A) in the case of a sponsor-between requests made on its own behalf and those made on behalf of affiliates; and - (B) in the case of an affiliate-between those made to its sponsors and those made to other accredited persons; - (ii) the proportion of CDR consumers who, at the date of the report, had exercised the election to delete, by reference to each brand of the accredited person; - (iii) the number of consumer data requests the accredited data recipient received from an accredited person on behalf of a CDR consumer during the reporting period, distinguishing, in the case of a sponsor, between requests from affiliates and those from other accredited persons; - (iv) the number of times the accredited data recipient disclosed consumer data to an accredited person in response to such a consumer data request during the reporting period; - (v) the total number of CDR consumers the accredited data recipient provided goods or services to using CDR data during the reporting period; - (vi) the number of consents received from CDR consumers during the reporting period to disclose CDR data to trusted advisers; - (vii) for each class of trusted advisers-the number of trusted advisers to whom CDR data was disclosed during the reporting period; - (viii) the number of insight disclosure consents received from CDR consumers during the reporting period; - (viiia) the number of business consumer disclosure consents received from CDR consumers during the reporting period; - (ix) in the case of a sponsor or an affiliate-the number of sponsorship arrangements to which it was a party during the period.

+- (a) for an individual-\$50,000; and - (b) for a body corporate-\$250,000.